open-telemetry/opentelemetry-collector-contrib/extension/healthcheckextensionv2/README.md

 The HTTP status code returned maps to the overall collector or pipeline status, with the mapping described below.

+⚠️ Take care not to expose this endpoint on non-localhost ports as it contains the internal state of the running collector.

 ##### Mapping of Component Status to HTTP Status

 Component statuses are aggregated into overall collector status and overall pipeline status.
 In each